Award-Winning Civil Rights Attorney & Activist Areva Martin Announces Battleground State Tour

-(MENAFN- GlobeNewsWire - Nasdaq) Los Angeles, CA, Oct.
-04, 2024 (GLOBE NEWSWIRE) -- With only weeks left before voters head to the polls, and as the public-at-large and Black voters in particular are targeted with an unprecedented volume of disinformation, award-winning civil rights attorney, author, advocate and television personality Areva Martin will take her hit online series The Special Report with Areva Martin on the road for tapings in key battleground states across the country.
+LOS ANGELES, CA, UNITED STATES, October 7, 2024 /EINPresswire / -- With only weeks left before voters head to the polls, and as the public-at-large and Black voters in particular are targeted with an unprecedented volume of disinformation, award-winning civil rights attorney, author, advocate and television personality Areva Martin will take her hit online series The Special Report with Areva Martin on the road for tapings in key battleground states across the country.

 “Black voters are a cornerstone of our democracy, and ensuring they receive accurate, unbiased information is essential to empowering their voices and safeguarding their rights.
 When our communities are equipped with the facts, we strengthen the foundation of fair elections and create a path toward real, lasting change,” said Ianthe Jones, executive producer of The Special Report.“Programming like The Special Report is critical to dissecting and countering those narratives, and we are bringing our show into critical communities that will have an outsized impact on Election Day.”